Litigation can last for months or years, so you probably felt excitement when you finally reached a settlement.

 When the defendant pays your settlement, the money goes to your lawyer, who holds it in an escrow account.

+How long can a lawyer hold your settlement check?
 The check may take up to a week to clear, and then the funds are available to pay debts.

 Once the check clears, your lawyer takes their fee from the funds and next pay other liens and lawsuit-related bills.